msupply-foundation/msupply_docs/content/docs/getting_started/report.md

 ## Standard Reports

-Builds 2.3.0 and above will include standard reports in all instances of open mSupply.
+Builds 2.3.0 and above will include standard reports by default in all instances of open mSupply.
 The 2.3.0 build includes the following reports:

 - Invoice Landscape
 - Item Usage